 #4 Mandorah unspoilt beaches

-Next day we decided to go to Mandorah to see Darwin from a distance!
+The next day we decided to go to Mandorah to see Darwin from a distance!

 Mandorah is located on the other side of Fannie Bay on the tip of Cox Peninsula only 6 km on the ferry from Darwin, but 128 km on a sealed road.
-The traditional owners of the land are Wagait Aboriginal community and Mandorah has only 400 residents.
+The traditional owners of the land are the Wagait Aboriginal community and Mandorah has only 400 residents.

 The ferry trip took us only 20 minutes on the calm, azure waters of Fannie Bay.
-After a very pleasant ride, we felt very hungry and immediately rushed to the beach to sink our teeth into Portuguese chicken with vegetables and delicious crunchy baguette.
+After a very pleasant ride, we felt very hungry and immediately rushed to the beach to sink our teeth into Portuguese chicken with vegetables and a delicious crunchy baguette.
 We ate while looking at the Darwin panorama.

 The beach was very nice, but we stayed far from the water as we were told that crocodiles show up there very often.
 Sometimes when I look at such idyllic places, you know – palm trees, beautiful beaches, azure water, I don’t want to believe that salties are hiding there, but that’s the truth.
 They hide below the water level and we can’t forget it.

 We sat and admired this beautiful city view with great pleasure.
 Then we had a short return to the other side of the bay.
 We came back relaxed and refreshed.
-On the way home we went to a fishing shop and bought a fishing rod for Dad!
+On the way home, we went to a fishing shop and bought a fishing rod for Dad!
 If he doesn’t swim, we let him fish.

-Mandorah can be listed under unique Darwin attraction if you want to see unspoiled beaches and Aboriginal people.
+Mandorah can be listed under the unique Darwin attraction if you want to see unspoiled beaches and Aboriginal people.

 #5 Adelaide River cruise